GosiaGie/antenka/README.md

 ```

-## Searching a match
+## Finding a match
 Results are based on a user's player profile.
-This API has two endpoints, which enables to find `Match'.
-Because of bidirectional relationalship between Match and Slot, results can be in structure:
+This API has two endpoints, which enables to find `Match' es.
+Because of bidirectional relationalship between `Match` and `Slot`, results can be in structure:
 **1) matches with slots where user meets requirements (and other these matches' slots)
    or
 2) only slots where user meets the requirements.**
-Every 'Slot' has also basic informations about 'Match': 'eventID, name, dateTime, price, address'.
+Every 'Slot' has also basic informations about a 'Match': 'eventID, name, dateTime, price, address'.
 User without player's profile can't find and sign up for a match.
-Client sends only a maximal user's price for `Match`.
+Client sends only a maximal user's price for a `Match`.
 If user has an active Benefit card, then Benefit prices are checked.
 If player doesn't have active benefit card, then only regular price are checked.

 ### 1) matches with slots where user meets requirements (and other these matches' slots too)